By David Washburn

 News quiz, open mic and LOL My Thesis

-This will be the first year that the science writing class won’t be taught by Lynne Friedmann (she’s teaching higher-level courses).
+2018 was the first year that the science writing class wasn’t taught by Lynne Friedmann (she’s teaching higher-level courses).
 Fox and Buschman, who both took Friedmann’s class, want to carry on some of her traditions while also adding their own twists.

 That means the weekly science news quiz that was a staple of Friedmann’s class will remain.
 But new additions will include “open mic” sessions during which students will have the opportunity to read their writing aloud and get feedback from the class.
 Another will be an assignment called “LOL My Thesis,” which will challenge students to re-write their thesis in a way that is more accessible to the average reader.